Th3ThirdMan/dublin-city-walks/README.md

   <br>

-  * The footer section link work as designed and lead a user to the appropriate websites when the icons are clicked.
+  * The footer section links work as designed and lead a user to the appropriate websites when the icons are clicked.

   * They are aligned closely together, centered, with a flex display.